zenkalia/dank/README.md

 # Dank

-A Redis-backed gem for making a tag cloud thingie!
+A Redis-backed gem for tagging objects, using those tag relations and autocompleting on those tags.
+These are kind of two problems, but related enough that I put them in one gem (because with autocomplete you'll have fewer repeated tags with different spellings, for example).

 Autocomplete largely coming from this: <http://antirez.com/post/autocomplete-with-redis.html>